 in the boardroom.

-of theatre to the paintings whilst at the same time depersonalising
+to the paintings whilst at the same time depersonalising

 The fantastical landscapes are inspired by formal public

 gardens such as the Italian Giardini di Boboli, the Botanical

 Gardens in Visby,Sweden and closer to home the Arboretum,